Ca' del Bosco

 This white sparkling wine is vinified in all common variants - Cuvée Prestige Brut, Brut Vintage, Brut Dosage Zéro, Satèn and also as Cuvée Prestige Rosé.
 The grapes used are Chardonnay, Pinot Nero and Pinot Bianco.
 Maurizio Zanella leaves nothing to chance.
 A wine has around 500 ingredients, 300 of which can be defined.
 They are analysed and checked in his laboratories.
 Quality is a top priority here - you can feel it in every detail on our tour.

-Reto, Gianni and Luca Vergani's fine noses and palates taste various sparkling wines, the barrel-fermented Chardonnay as well as the Elfo from mainly autochthonous, white grape varieties.
+Reto, Gianni and Luca Vergani's fine noses and palates taste various sparkling wines, the barrel-fermented Chardonnay as well as the Elfo made from mainly autochthonous white grape varieties.
 Which wine is the best is debatable.
 It is the individual preferences that make us decide.
-My favourite is the Satèn vintage sparkling wine.
+My favorite is the Satèn vintage sparkling wine.
 Ca' del Bosco created it for the first time in 1980 as a special interpretation of a Franciacorta: the harmonious combination of white grapes alone, without Pinot Nero.
 The rising bubbles of the fine perlage hide a little secret: at the time of tirage, when sugar and yeasts are added to the base wine so that bottle fermentation can begin, less sugar is added to Satèn than to the rest of the Franciacorta sparkling wines.
 I find it so delightfully sparkling.
-It's bursting with femininity.
-It's smooth, lush, ripe, soft and round.
+It is bursting with femininity.
+It is smooth, lush, ripe, soft and round.
 It is a delight for the senses, but also contains tones of sensuality.
-Satèn - the femininity and elegance of silk, with barely perceptible structure and fineness of the fabric - it makes all senses vibrate ...
+Satèn - the femininity and elegance of silk, with barely perceptible structure and delicacy of the fabric - it makes all the senses vibrate...